-George Brown College's Child and Youth Care program (formerly the Child and Youth Worker program) combines best practice principles and a relational approach that is anchored in the values of the U.N.
+George Brown College's Child and Youth Care program combines best practice principles and a relational approach that is anchored in the values of the U.N.
 Convention on the Rights of the Child and the Ontario Association of Child and Youth Counsellors' Code of Ethics.

 The curriculum is organized into four distinct pillars: